awav/carnd-p5/README.md

 ### Discussion

-I stumbled upon with multiple issues:
+I faced multiple issues during this project:

 0. Overall performance really annoying and prevents proper testing.
 E.g. lowest time that I have got is 1.18s per iteration.
 1. Despite the fact that I have got really impressive testing accuracy numbers even after Grid Search tuning of paramerters, I still have a lot of artifacts in video.
 2. It is really hard to find approapriate sizes of windows.
 I believe it can be done by perspective calculation but I have some concerns that it will be wasting of time.
 3. The balance between number of windows and overlapping size is very fragile and affects efficiency a loot.
 4. Thesholding heatmap causes weak car boxing.
 Incrementing this value only by one, the algorithm rejected all or some of the cars.
-For example:
+E.g. look at picture below, it is easy to notice that if I set threshold value to 2, then right car will be removed from this frame report.

 ![alt text](project/hard.png)

 ### Conclusion